Giancarlo Stanton Player Props: Yankees vs. Cubs

 Giancarlo Stanton At The Plate

-- Stanton has six doubles, seven home runs and 11 walks while hitting .199.
+- Stanton is batting .208 with six doubles, nine home runs and 12 walks.

-- He has homered in seven games this year (17.9%), homering in 4.5% of his trips to the plate.
+- In 20.0% of his games this year, he has hit a long ball, and 5.7% of his trips to the plate.

-- Stanton has driven home a run in 14 games this season (35.9%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on one occasion..
+- In 15 games this year (37.5%), Stanton has picked up an RBI, and in six of those games (15.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.